skzv/my-plain-blog/_posts/2021-07-28-lucid-configurator-is-a-streaming-video-game.md

 ---
-title: The Lucid Configurator is A Video Game Streaming to Your Browser
+title: The Lucid Motors Configurator is A Video Game Streaming to Your Browser
 updated: 2021-07-28 00:00
 imgpath: /assets/img/lucid-configurator-is-a-streaming-video-game
 previewurl: /lucid-configurator.png